-The royalty-free license is the most popular licensing model for stock media, chosen by creatives worldwide because of its flexible and convenient terms, legal safety for commercial use, and affordable pricing.
+The royalty-free license is the most popular licensing model explained for stock media, chosen by creatives worldwide because of its flexible and convenient terms, legal safety for commercial use, and affordable pricing.

 But there are two versions of royalty-free license: the standard and the extended.
 Many struggle quite a bit to define which one they need.
 Knowing what license to use is critical to use stock photos correctly.
 Plus, there is quite a price escalation between the two.
+We have written a guide here that explains image licensing in detail.

 Today we’ll make a complete comparison to show you the differences between Standard License vs Extended License and help you easily identify the one you need for your projects.